 - APFACTS representative – Hugh Boulter

 The P&F meets at least once each term and communication between meetings is via email.
-The 2020 AGM is on Wednesday 4 March at 6.30pm in the Boardroom
+The 2020 AGM was held on Wednesday 4 March.

 The 2020 meeting dates are: